Who should apply?

 I've applied for the grant in the past; can I apply again in 2013?

 All past applicants are invited to apply again, regardless of whether you've applied in the past.
-Applicants should try to submit different material that reflects your latest work.
+Applicants applying again should try to submit different material that reflects your latest work.
 Even if your project is the same it is usually best to select and incorporate at least some different work samples to highlight what you consider to be the strongest parts.

 I write with several collaborative teams.
 Can I apply with them all?